v-harrishe/azure-docs/articles/load-balancer/outbound-rules.md

 title: Outbound rules Azure Load Balancer
 description: This article explains how to configure outbound rules to control egress of internet traffic with Azure Load Balancer.
 services: load-balancer
-author: asudbring

 ms.service: load-balancer
 ms.topic: conceptual
 ms.custom: contperf-fy21q1
+author: rockboyfor
-ms.date: 10/13/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: allensu
+ms.author: v-yeche
 ---

+<a name="outboundrules"></a>
-# <a name="outboundrules"></a>Outbound rules Azure Load Balancer
+# Outbound rules Azure Load Balancer

 Outbound rules allow you to explicitly define SNAT(source network address translation) for a public standard load balancer.
 This configuration allows you to use the public IP(s) of your load balancer to provide outbound internet connectivity for your backend instances.